edgedb/rfcs/text/1000-migrations.rst

 ``CREATE MIGRATION`` executes its body as a normal EdgeQL script and creates a corresponding ``sys::Migration`` object.
-The statement is transactional, i.e it either succeedes fully or not at all.
+The statement is transactional, i.e it either succeeds fully or not at all.

 START MIGRATION
 ---------------